-40 As noted below, the database was routinely purged of metadata relating to calls more than 2 years old.
+&lt;sup>40 As noted below, the database was routinely purged of metadata relating to calls more than 2 years old.

-41 The participating carriers provided additional metadata in the form of proprietary codes that the carriers collected for their own business purposes.
+The participating carriers provided additional metadata in the form of proprietary codes that the carriers collected for their own business purposes.
 This data was not meaningful or useful to the DEA, but the companies did not spend extra time or money to weed out the data that the DEA did not want or use.
-The subpoenas required the production of metadata for all calls made from the United States over the recipient company's network to countries that the DEA determined had a "nexus to drugs."
-Although the explicit criteria used to find a "drug nexus" varied over time, DEA records reflected an emphasis on countries that had a connection to sources of illegal drugs or precursor chemicals, drug trafficking, or drug-related money laundering.
-By 2012, DEA had expanded the scope of "drug nexus" to include countries in which drugrelated proceeds were being used to support terrorist activities.

-The DEA reviewed and approved the country list for the boom program annually to ensure that these countries continued to have a "drug nexus," as demonstrated by the prior year's law enforcement activities and other sources on drug trafficking trends.
-NS completed written justification memoranda for proposed countries to retain in, add to, or delete from the boom bulk collection, which required written concurrence by senior managers.
-By 2013, the DEA had developed 10 specific criteria, derived from prior law enforcement activities and sources on drug-related trends, that it used to justify maintaining, adding, or deleting countries from the boom bulk collection.
+The DEA reviewed and approved the country list for the program annually to ensure that these countries continued to have a "drug nexus," as demonstrated by the prior year's law enforcement activities and other sources on drug trafficking trends.
+NS completed written justification memoranda for proposed countries to retain in, add to, or delete from the bulk collection, which required written concurrence by senior managers.
+By 2013, the DEA had developed 10 specific criteria, derived from prior law enforcement activities and sources on drug-related trends, that it used to justify maintaining, adding, or deleting countries from the bulk collection.
 DEA documents and testimony indicate that the written justification memoranda and the resulting lists were reviewed and approved at varying intervals ranging from quarterly to every 1 or 2 years by senior DEA managers.
 Over the years, officials in the DOJ Criminal Division, including but not limited to the Deputy Assistant Attorney General, reviewed and approved the country list at irregular intervals.

-42 As referenced in Chapter Two, the DEA Administrator redelegated the authority to issue administrative subpoenas to the NS Deputy Assistant Administrator in 1997.
-The DEA could not locate materials that identified the delegated DEA official who issued Section subpoenas between 1993 and 1997.
+&lt;sup>42 As referenced in Chapter Two, the DEA Administrator redelegated the authority to issue administrative subpoenas to the NS Deputy Assistant Administrator in 1997.
+The DEA could not locate materials that identified the delegated DEA official who issued subpoenas between 1993 and 1997.